monilM/monoR/README.md

 Steps to follow
 1. On Root of this repo, Need to run lerna bootstrap.
-2. Web run - yarn start
+2. To run Web we need to use this command on root-  yarn start
-3. Navigate to mobile folder -
+3. To run mobile application for Android and iOS , Navigate to mobile folder -
    1. react-native start
    2. react-native run-android
    3. react-native run-ios